Ganymede (moon): Atmosphere and ionosphere

-In 1972, a team of Indian, British and American astronomers working in Java (Indonesia) and Kavalur (India) claimed that they had detected a thin atmosphere during an occultation, when it and Jupiter passed in front of a star.
+In 1972, a team of Indian, British and American astronomers working in Java, Indonesia and Kavalur, India claimed that they had detected a thin atmosphere during an occultation, when it and Jupiter passed in front of a star.
 They estimated that the surface pressure was around 0.1 Pa (1 microbar).
 However, in 1979, Voyager 1 observed an occultation of the star κ Centauri during its flyby of Jupiter, with differing results.
 The occultation measurements were conducted in the far-ultraviolet spectrum at wavelengths shorter than 200 nm, which were much more sensitive to the presence of gases than the 1972 measurements made in the visible spectrum.
 No atmosphere was revealed by the Voyager data.
-The upper limit on the surface particle number density was found to be 1.5×10^9 cm^{−3}, which corresponds to a surface pressure of less than 2.5 µPa (25 picobar).
+The upper limit on the surface particle number density was found to be 1.5×10^9 cm^{−3}, which corresponds to a surface pressure of less than 2.5 μPa (25 picobar).
 The latter value is almost five orders of magnitude less than the 1972 estimate.

 Despite the Voyager data, evidence for a tenuous oxygen atmosphere (exosphere) on Ganymede, very similar to the one found on Europa, was found by the Hubble Space Telescope (HST) in 1995.
 HST actually observed airglow of atomic oxygen in the far-ultraviolet at the wavelengths 130.4 nm and 135.6 nm.
 Such an airglow is excited when molecular oxygen is dissociated by electron impacts, which is evidence of a significant neutral atmosphere composed predominantly of O2 molecules.
 The surface number density probably lies in the (1.2–7)×10^8 cm^{−3} range, corresponding to the surface pressure of 0.2–1.2 μPa.
-These values are in agreement with the Voyager's upper limit set in 1981.
+These values are in agreement with Voyager's upper limit set in 1981.
 The oxygen is not evidence of life; it is thought to be produced when water ice on Ganymede's surface is split into hydrogen and oxygen by radiation, with the hydrogen then being more rapidly lost due to its low atomic mass.
-The airglow observed over Ganymede is not spatially homogeneous like that over Europa.
+The airglow observed over Ganymede is not spatially homogeneous like that observed over Europa.
 HST observed two bright spots located in the northern and southern hemispheres, near ± 50° latitude, which is exactly the boundary between the open and closed field lines of the Ganymedian magnetosphere (see below).
 The bright spots are probably polar auroras, caused by plasma precipitation along the open field lines.